a big bowl of veggie goodness please…

 3 garlic cloves (crushed/chopped)

 salt and pepper

 1. Preheat oven to 180°C/350°F.

-2. Chop courgettes, peppers and aubergines into chunks and place onto baking tray or 2 with chickpeas.
+2. Slice courgettes, peppers and aubergines into place onto baking tray or 2 with chickpeas.

 5. When your veg is cooked take out of the oven and place into the pan with your sauce.

 5. Stir well and season with salt and pepper.